We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Here is a comparable 1.04ct D color, VVS1 clarity round diamond from Blue Nile for a price of HKD$67,036.
 If you add the diamond to this solitaire setting, the total price will be HK$70,151, giving you a similar ring at a whopping 45% discount compared to the TSL price.

 The second diamond we looked at was a beautiful 1.02ct E color, VS1 clarity round diamond in a white gold setting for HKD$95,992.

-Here is an equally stunning 1.01ct E color, VS1 clarity round diamond for HK$60,573.
+Here is an equally stunning 1.01ct E color, VS1 clarity round diamond for HK$60,573 from Blue Nile.
 Adding this solitaire setting, the total comes to HK$ 63,688.
 This gives you a total saving of 34% when compared to the ring from TSL — more reasonable than the other diamond, but still significant.